FunkyWallet/pandasia_chocolates/README.md

 # pandasia_chocolates
-Hunter business school project where we dive deeper into HTML and CSS.
+Hunter business school project where we dive deeper into CSS.